-Status Safety /Efficacy Availability
+Status Safety / Efficacy Availability

 Therapies (up to 10 potential options)

 The potential products under consideration are at an experimental or early stage of development and investigation.
-For most therapies there is limited data on their safety and efficacy in humans against Ebola.
-There are plans for studies and results are expected late this year or in early 2015 the soonest.
+For most therapies, there is limited data on their safety and efficacy in humans against Ebola.
+There are plans for accelerated studies and the results from these studies are expected late this year or in early 2015.
 Despite a growing number of new interventions, quantities will be very limited.
 Supplies of all interventions will not meet demand in coming months.

 Vaccines (two potential options)

-There are two leading vaccines, both currently unlicensed, with phase 1 trials being initiated.
+There are two leading vaccines, both currently unlicensed.
+Phase I trials have begun in Africa, the EU, and the US.
 At the same time both are being considered for use in targeted groups in Africa.
-For both vaccines there is limited data or no data on their safety and efficacy in humans against Ebola.
-There are plans for studies and results are expected late this year or in early 2015 the soonest.
-Both vaccine candidates are being fast- tracked and several thousand doses may be available from late 2014 for clinical testing of efficacy/effectiveness and compassionate use.
+For both vaccines, there is limited data or no data on their safety and efficacy in humans against Ebola.
+Phase I trials are underway and the results from these studies are expected late this year or in early 2015.
+Both vaccine candidates are being fast-tracked and several thousand doses may be available in late 2014 for clinical testing of efficacy / effectiveness and for compassionate use.